ngrigoletti/docker/README.md

 #Docker Files for Various Projects

-The goal of this repository is to provide docker images that host a complete environement for development related projects and also to promote and quickly show the capability of Butor framework.
+The goal of this repository is to provide docker images in a sort of controlled environment.

 ---